A time-optimal feedback control for a particular case of the game of two cars: Proof of Theorem

 One of the methods of computing the feedback pair $[\gamma_{p}^{*}({\bf x}),\gamma_{e}^{*}({\bf x})]$ is to use the Hamiltonian and Euler-Lagrange equations.
-As a reference for the Problems \ref{prob:pursuers} and \ref{prob:evaders} we review it here briefly.
+We review it here briefly.
 Consider a system beginning at $t=0$ given by the equation

 where ${\bf x}:[0,t_{f}]\rightarrow\mathbb{R}^{n}$ is the state of the system and ${\bf u_{p}}(t):[0,t_{f}]\rightarrow\mathbb{R}^{m_{p}}$ and ${\bf u_{e}}(t):[0,t_{f}]\rightarrow\mathbb{R}^{m_{e}}$ are the inputs of the pursuer and evader respectively.
 Let the state constraints at final time $t_{f}$ be given by